-6.III.
-Challenge No. 3: Efficiency of the processes
+6. III.
+CHALLENGE NO. 3: EFFICIENCY OF THE PROCESS

-- Although generally rarely explicitly mentioned, procedural efficiency is an important challenge of the MSP. - Efficiency should not be confused with another term "effectiveness" which is the topic of the next chapter in this manual. - The difference between two terms lies in the fact that the efficiency describes how well something is done, but effectiveness describes how beneficial something is.
+- Although generally rarely explicitly mentioned, procedural efficiency is a fundamental challenge of the MSP. - Efficiency should not be confused with another term, "effectiveness", which is this manual's next chapter's topic (see "7.
+Effectiveness of MSP"). - The difference between the two terms lies in the fact that efficiency describes how well something is done, but effectiveness explains how beneficial something is.
 In other words, effectiveness contrasts with efficiency in that it refers to the value of a task.

-"I think that the main question is the efficiency of the process; efficiency of the planning and efficiency of the strategic environmental assessment.
+"I think that the main question is the efficiency of the process, efficiency of the planning and efficiency of the strategic environmental assessment.
 We can measure efficiency very differently.
-One of them is the procedural efficiency.
+One of them is procedural efficiency.
 The main problem is that the process takes too much time.
 It's wrong.
 Because of this issue, the investors might run away.
-The process just takes too long.
+The process takes too long.
 And the other limitation of the efficiency is unpredictability.
-The investors have very limited idea on how feasible the plans are in relation of potential approval of the plan.
-Investors spend a lot of time and money for their applications and impact assessments.
-So, the time for the processes should be very much minimized.
+The investors have a minimal idea of how feasible the plans are concerning the potential approval of the plan.
+Investors spend much time and money on their applications and impact assessments.
+So, the time for the processes should be very much minimised.
 And the unpredictability should be improved.
-That's the procedural efficiency.
-And the other thing, more strategic question is whether the analyses and conclusions of our studies really change decisions. if they have some impact on decisions.
-For instance, if we find out that the mussel farms have environmentally and economically good impact, very positive impact, then it should somehow change decisions... they should be boosted and promoted somehow.
+That's procedural efficiency.
+And the other thing, a more strategic question, is whether the analyses and conclusions of our studies change decisions if they have some impact on decisions.
+For instance, if we find out that the mussel farms have an environmentally and economically good, positive impact, then it should somehow change decisions... they should be boosted and promoted somehow.
 The link between research conclusions and decisions is a question.
 It's questionable,"